Skip to Main Content

 How to choose the best frequent flyer program for you

-If you fly United frequently and want to redeem miles for international business class, then you may want to consider crediting your flights to All Nippon Airways (ANA).
-ANA charges half the miles as United on many of the same flights, making it an excellent frequent flyer program for earning and burning miles.
+If you fly United frequently and want to redeem miles for international business class, then you may want to consider crediting your flights to Turkish Airlines Miles&Smiles.
+The program has lower redemption rates than United on many of the same flights, making it an excellent frequent flyer program for earning and burning miles.

 If your goal is to fly international first class, then Southwest Rapid Rewards probably isn’t the best program for you since Southwest flies mostly domestic routes and has no first class equivalent.
 While you should claim your miles when flying Southwest, you can probably skip the co-branded credit card.